Whale Watching in the San Juan Islands, WA

 San Juan Island is the second-largest and the most populous of the San Juan Islands.
 Its main population center is also the only incorporated town on the island, Friday Harbor.

 There is much to do on San Juan Island.
 You can rent a kayak and explore its coast.
 You can bring your bike over on the ferry or rent one and explore the island on two wheels.
 There are numerous hiking trails, a whale museum, a lavender farm and even an alpaca farm to explore.

-But what brings most visitors to this island is the chance to see the eighty plus orcas that make their summer home here.
-And the best spot to see these majestic creatures from land is to head to Lime Kiln State Park, otherwise know as “Whale Watch Park”.
+But what brings most visitors to this island is the chance to see the eighty-plus orcas that make their summer home here.
+And the best spot to see these majestic creatures from land is to head to Lime Kiln State Park, otherwise known as “Whale Watch Park”.
 June through September is the prime whale-watching season here as the orcas patrol the waters of Haro Strait that separates the west coast of San Juan Island from Vancouver Island.

 About the Whales

 Most of the whales around San Juan Island are orcas but there are other species here as well including minke, grey and humpback whales.
-In addition to the whales it is also possible to see porpoises, seals, seal lions, otters, bald eagles and numerous other seabirds.
+In addition to the whales, it is also possible to see porpoises, seals, sea lions, otters, bald eagles, and numerous other seabirds.